Cardio-AI/cmr-domain-adaptation/README.md

     │
     ├── notebooks          <- Jupyter notebooks.
-    │   ├── Dataset        <- Create, map, split or pre-process the dataset │   ├── Evaluate       <- Evaluate the model predictions, create results dataframes and plots │   ├── Predict        <- Use the models and predict the segmentation │   └── Train          <- Train a new model, predict on heldout splits, undo the generator steps │
+    │   ├── Dataset        <- Create, map, split or pre-process the dataset │   ├── Evaluate       <- Evaluate the model predictions, create dataframes and plots │   ├── Predict        <- Load an experiment config and a pre-trained model, │         │                     transform AX CMR into the SAX domain, apply the task network, │         │                     transform the predicted mask back into the AX domain, │         │                     undo the generator steps and save the prediction to disk
+    │   └── Train          <- Inspect the generators, define an experiment config, │                              load and inject a task network, build the graph and train a new AX2SAX model │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   ├── configs        <- Experiment config files as json
-    │   ├── figures        <- Generated graphics and figures to be used in reporting │   ├── history        <- Tensorboard trainings history files │   └── tensorboard_logs  <- Generated graphics and figures to be used in reporting │
+    │   ├── configs        <- Experiment config files as json with all hyperparameters and paths │   ├── figures        <- Generated graphics and figures to be used in reporting │   ├── history        <- Tensorboard trainings history files │   └── tensorboard_logs  <- Trainings-scalars and images of the intermediate predictions │
     ├── environment.yaml   <- Conda requirements file.
 Generated with `conda env export > environment.yml`
     │
     ├── setup.py           <- Makes project pip installable (pip install -e .) so src can be imported ├── src                <- Python modules with classes and functions that will be orchestrated in the notebooks.
-        ├── data           <- Python modules - Create, preprocess and postprocess nrrd files ├── models         <- Python modules - Model and Layer definition in TF 2.X ├── utils          <- Python modules - Metrics, losses, evaluation code, TF-callbacks and io-utils └── visualization  <- Python modules - Create plots for the evaluation
+        ├── data           <- Python modules - Generators, preprocess and postprocess functions ├── models         <- Python modules - TF.keras 2.X Model and Layer definition
+        ├── utils          <- Python modules - Metrics, losses, prediction, evaluation code, TF-callbacks and io-utils └── visualization  <- Python modules - Plot functions for the evaluation and data description

 Paper:
 --------